MOT brake guide

 Is a brake pad warning light an MOT fail?

-The warning light itself is not normally the reason, but the actual pad condition can still fail.
+The warning light itself is not always the main issue, but the actual pad condition can still fail.

 Can contaminated brake pads fail?

 Yes.
-Pads contaminated with oil or grease can be an MOT defect.
+Pads contaminated with oil or grease can reduce braking performance and fail the MOT.

-Can brake pads pass but still get an advisory?
+Can brake pads pass but get an advisory?

 Yes.
 Pads may pass but receive an advisory if they are worn and likely to need attention soon.